1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 Sample Workplace Safety Planning Checklist

 To help with your planning process, here is a high-level workplace safety checklist you can adapt to your organization’s needs.
-This checklist hits the highlights of everything you need to do to develop a world-class workplace safety program.
+This checklist highlights everything you need to do to develop a world-class workplace safety program.

 • Define specific goals for your safety program